kailash-manasarovar/statement/docs/timeline/2025/february.md

 - It's a total tragedy.
 - Did Adams target Paul the same way they did my brother with his Lockerbie compensation - really-nice-geezer friends, a lovely looking lady, etc - knowing his mum was giving him tens of thousands to do the house up in Clovely Road?
 - Do they have a list of people who have been sexually assaulted as children - they know cos they sold the child porn of them at the time - and they target those people when they get some money because of how easy it is to manipulate a person with unhealed sexual trauma?
-- It's the whole shame thing, isn't it (...we're going to be sorting that out completely).
+- It's the whole shame thing, isn't it (...we're going to be sorting that out completely and pointing it in the right direction, finally).
-- What's interesting to me is how the criminals maintain the reverence their robbed and abused helpers have for them.
+- What's interesting to me is how the criminals maintain the reverence their robbed-and-abused helpers have for them.
-- Of course, a druggy has an unquestionable reverence for the drug-deliverer... but my brother seemed to have reverence for the misogyny they displayed... like that made them more special and worthy of bowing and scraping (snickering)..
+- Of course, a druggy has an unquestionable reverence for the drug-deliverer... but my brother seems to have a reverence for their woman-hating... like that made them more special and worthy of bowing and scraping (snickering).. shared hatred, isn't it.
 - Did they rape my brother violently causing him extreme sexual trauma (he went to bed for over a year or more after getting home from Thailand in 2011)?
-Then carefully pulling him out of trauma, bit by bit, while maintaining a fierce hatred for women to ensure he'll do whatever they tell him to if it's gonna hurt a woman, especially a family member...
+Then carefully pulling him out of trauma, bit by bit, while maintaining his fierce hatred for women to ensure he'll do whatever they tell him to if it's gonna hurt a woman, especially a family member...
-- Did they manage to get him to blame me for them sexually assaulting him in Thailand?
+- Did they manage to get him to blame me for whatever they did to him in Thailand?
 - It would not surprise me.
 In fact, it explains everything rather well.
 - There'll be porn of it too, i.e. evidence.
 - Someone's already gotten a hold of it, ChatGPT told me.
 - Mary always has a miracle for us.
+- Thank you Mary.

 ## London